Agent Architecture / Foundation

 Thesis

-Claude Opus 4.8 Built an Agentic OS in 15 Minutes! (ultracode) teaches a practical agent architecture move: Duncan Rogoff builds an 'AIOS' (agentic operating system) — a single always-on web dashboard tracking industry drops, competitors, social/YouTube stats, and active projects with one-click Claude skills — using Claude Opus 4.8 and its new Ultra Code feature with as little human involvement as possible.
+Claude Opus 4.8 Built an Agentic OS in 15 Minutes! (ultracode) teaches a practical coding-agent workflow move: Duncan Rogoff builds an 'AIOS' (agentic operating system) — a single always-on web dashboard tracking industry drops, competitors, social/YouTube stats, and active projects with one-click Claude skills — using Claude Opus 4.8 and its new Ultra Code feature with as little human involvement as possible.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.